-In the prior fiscal year, there was vacant space of 25,725 ft2 in multi-tenant buildings, and 25,595 ft2 in a single-tenant building that became vacant in Q3 2020.
-Additionally, some costs were not recoverable during a rent abatement period of 4.47 months for a property located in Fort McMurray that had substantial damage from the flood which took place in April 2020.
+In the prior fiscal year, there was unrecovered operating costs attributed to 25,725 ft in multitenant buildings, and 25,595 ft in a single-tenant building.
+Additionally, some costs were not recoverable during a rent abatement period of 4.47 months for a property located in Fort McMurray that sustained substantial damage from the flood which took place in April 2020.
 These factors resulted in slightly lower recoveries than the historical range for the year ending September 30, 2020.